Can I afford my first employee?

 When you start looking for staff for the first time, you want to know whether hiring staff is a responsible choice.
 You can never quite know for sure, but taking a close look at your financial situation can offer peace of mind.
 Rien van Beuzekom, Director of Accounting at accounting and consulting firm Mazars, explains how to calculate whether hiring an employee will increase your profit.

 Hiring your first employee comes with responsibilities.
 It is not a decision that should be taken lightly, Van Beuzekom explains.
-“To get off to a confident start, I would recommend crunching the numbers and identifying key factors first: the costs, the benefits, and your current situation.”
+“To take this step with confidence, it is wise to do the maths and identify the key factors: the costs, the expected returns and your current financial situation.”

 Personnel consist of more than gross wages.
 “Admittedly, wages are the lion’s share.
 If there is a Collective Labour Agreement, a CAO, for your industry, it will usually lay down clear wage guidelines.
 If your industry does not have a CAO, you will have more freedom to draw up your own employment conditions and set a suitable wage yourself.
 You will have to follow certain laws and , like the minimum wage and the working conditions act.”